ObjectModules/deploy/[Mapping]-Spreading.md

 You can see that this spreading has _four (4) processes_, just exactly like when we count the number of elements inside _[[a routine|[Mapping]-Routines]]_.

 ###By Sequence
+See again the diagram of _Figure 5_.
 To describe this diagram in sequence, let's put this way:
 * Change the `info` as _yourself_, so `hyip info` will stand as _your computer_
 * Change `hyip world` as _Google Search_, so the `world` will stand as _Google_ itself.